camptocamp/c2cgeoportal/doc/integrator/cluster.rst

 Create a cluster
 ================

-A cluster is a configuration where several servers are used to serve the application in production.
+A cluster is a configuration where several servers are used to serve the application.

-Deploying data from integration to production may be done by `cloning the main integration schema <https://wiki.postgresql.org/wiki/Clone_schema>`_, a customized version of the script, applicable for c2cgeoportal, is available in ``scripts/CONST_clone_schema.sql``.
+Deploying data from integration to production may be done by `cloning the main integration schema <https://wiki.postgresql.org/wiki/Clone_schema>`_;
+a customized version of the script, applicable for c2cgeoportal, is available in ``scripts/CONST_clone_schema.sql``.